 - 1. Off-street parking and loading in accordance with Section 8200. - 2.
-A farm stand not otherwise in compliance with Section 4131 above may be approved by the Commission by Site Plan approval. - 3.
-Up to sixteen (16) seats for outdoor seating for restaurant patrons provided that such seating does not intrude on the sidewalk or other public ways. (also see Section 4134 for additional outdoor seating).
+A farm stand not otherwise in compliance with Section 4131 above may be approved by the Commission by Site Plan approval.

-- 1. More than sixteen (16) seats for outdoor seating for restaurant patrons provided that such seating does not intrude on the sidewalk or other public ways. - 2.
-Major home occupation in accordance with Section 6100 when accessory to a residence. - 3.
-An accessory residential unit in accordance with Section 6200. - 4.
-Bed and breakfast with up to six (6) bedrooms when in accordance with Section 6300 and when accessory to and within an owner-occupied single-family dwelling. - 5.
+- 1. Major home occupation in accordance with Section 6100 when accessory to a residence. - 2.
+An accessory residential unit in accordance with Section 6200. - 3.
+Bed and breakfast with up to six (6) bedrooms when in accordance with Section 6300 and when accessory to and within an owner-occupied single-family dwelling. - 4.
 The parking of more than one commercial vehicle or the parking of a commercial vehicle not in compliance with the provisions of Section 4132.2.